usnistgov/policy-machine-core/README.md

 """;
 ```

-A user is required to execute PML.
-This user will be the defined author of any obligations created.
+A user is required to execute PML and will only be used to define author of any obligations created.
+This user is the user
+the obligation response will be executed on behalf of.
 ```java
 // execute the pml and apply to existing policy pap.executePML(new UserContext("u1")), pml);